 6. Fried chicken dinner

 Another item that consistently makes it into top-Disney-foods lists is the fried chicken dinner at the Plaza Inn.
-As a dinner item, it’s a bit pricier at $17.49, but, as various listicles and food blogs will tell you, it’s worth every penny.
+As a dinner item, it’s a bit pricier at $17.49, but, as various food blogs will tell you, it’s worth every penny.

-The meal includes three pieces of golden-brown fried chicken seasoned with distinctive herbs and spices (Visit Anaheim says the colonel has nothing on Disney when it comes to their chicken), served with mashed potatoes and gravy, vegetables, and a buttermilk biscuit.
+The meal includes three pieces of golden-brown fried chicken seasoned with distinctive herbs and spices (Visit Anaheim says the colonel has nothing on Disney when it comes to the chicken), served with mashed potatoes and gravy, vegetables, and a buttermilk biscuit.
 If you’re looking to fill up after a long day of walking through the park, head on over to the Plaza Inn.

 5. Turkey leg